MerzSebastian/Siglent-csv-basic-decoder/README.md

-# Digital data decoder for Siglent Oscilloscopes
+# SigToDig - Siglent Analog to Digital

-This is a little script for converting digital data which you captured with you're Siglent oscilloscope (CSV data) into binary format
+This is a little script for converting analog data which you captured with you're Siglent oscilloscope (CSV data) into binary format

 ## Install
 ```bash